cbstodd/colinstodd-com-jekyll/_posts/code/2019-02-19-adding-real-favicon-generator-to-your-angular-app.md

     <img src="../../images/posts/real_favicon_with_arrows.png" class="image fit" />
     </a>

-4. Now you'll want to install the Real Favicon Generator CLI which helps to generate the files for you.
+4. Now you'll want to install the Real Favicon Generator CLI globally which helps to generate the files for you.
 So run:
     ```bash
     npm install -g cli-real-favicon